US to keep about 650 troops in Afghanistan after withdrawal

 In a statement Thursday night, Pentagon press secretary John Kirby said that as Biden has ordered, the U.S. will complete the withdrawal by early September.
 "Nothing has changed about that goal."
 Kirby said.
 "The situation is dynamic, and we review our progress daily.
 Speculation by unnamed sources about potential changes to that timeline should not be construed as predictive."

 On Friday, Afghan President Ashraf Ghani and Abdullah Abdullah, chair of the High Council for National Reconciliation, are meeting with Biden at the White House.
-The two Afghan leaders also are to meet at the Pentagon with Defense Secretary Lloyd Austin and possibly other administration officials, the Pentagon announced.
+The two Afghan leaders also are to meet at the Pentagon with Defense Secretary Lloyd Austin.

 Getting most troops out by early July had been in doubt because of complications including an outbreak of COVID-19 at the U.S. Embassy and the push to get Afghan interpreters and others who helped the U.S. out of the country.
 Officials said U.S. commanders and NATO allies in Afghanistan have been able to overcome logistical hurdles that might have prolonged the withdrawal process.
 But they also warned that plans in place for the final stages of the U.S. military withdrawal could change if airport security agreements fall through or there are other major, unforeseen developments.